mailhexu/TB2J/docs/src/multibinit.rst

 Once we have the spin model xml file, we can run a spin dynamics calculation with MULTIBINIT.
-Example input files can be found at ~abinit/tests/tutomultibinit/Input/tmulti5_1.\* .
+Example input files can be found at example\Siesta\BiFeO3\* .
 There are three files:

--  “tmulti5_1.files” is the “files” file, which gives the names of the input and output files for MULTIBINIT.
+-  “mb.files” is the “files” file, which gives the names of the input and output files for MULTIBINIT.
--  “tmulti5_1.in” is the main input file containing the parameters for the spin dynamics simulation.
+-  “mb.in” is the main input file containing the parameters for the spin dynamics simulation.
--  “tmulti5_1.xml” is the file containing the Heisenberg model parameters.
+-  “exchange.xml” is the file containing the Heisenberg model parameters.

 You can copy these three files into a directory (e.g. Work_spindyn).